S-C-A-N/SCANsat/README.md

 The resource system can be enabled through the **SCANsat** Big Map:
 > ![][resource-walkthrough]

+Zoom map resource overlays require that a vessel with a narrow-band scanner be present in orbit and at an inclination high enough to cover the area in the zoom map.
+> ![][resource-zoom-map-covered]

+If a vessel with a narrow-band scanner is not present, or its inclination is not high enough, the zoom map will not display the resource overlay.
+> ![][resource-zoom-map-uncovered]

 Resource overlays will work in IVA, too:
 > ![][resource-iva]